-This kai yat say Thai stuffed eggs recipe makes an omelette stuffed with minced pork and vegetables.
-It’s a breakfast dish that I make regularly here in Bangkok, inspired by the early morning street food dishes that are usually finished by mid-morning.
+This kai yat say Thai stuffed eggs recipe makes an omelette filled with minced pork and vegetables.
+It’s a popular Thai dish that I make regularly here in our Bangkok kitchen, inspired by the early morning breakfast street food dishes that are usually finished by mid-morning.

 At 7am in Bangkok the city is animated.
 And of course being Bangkok, a city where food plays such an integral part in the daily rhythms and rituals of life, the cooking, selling, buying, eating, and transporting of food is already well underway.